-The Company convened its virtual 16th AGM on 10 June 2021 via a digital meeting platform provided with remote participation and voting facilities.
-The said digital meeting platform had enabled the shareholders and proxies to participate at the 16th AGM of the Company remotely, pose their questions prior to and during the 16th AGM and vote in absentia and for the Board and management to response to the shareholders on the questions raised by them.
-This arrangement by the Company had given the opportunity for shareholders to have a real-time and two-way interaction with the Board and management at the 16th AGM.
-The resolutions tabled at the 16th AGM were voted by way of poll.
+The Company convened its virtual 17th AGM on 9 June 2022 via a digital meeting platform equipped with remote participation and voting facilities.
+The digital meeting platform had enabled the shareholders and proxies to participate at the 17th AGM of the Company remotely, pose their questions prior to and during the 17th AGM and vote in absentia and for the Board and management to response to the shareholders on the questions raised by them.
+This arrangement by the Company had given the opportunity for shareholders to have a real-time and two-way interaction with the Board and management at the 17th AGM.
+The resolutions tabled at the 17th AGM were voted by way of poll.
 All the shareholders were briefed on the voting procedures by the poll administrator prior to the poll voting and an independent scrutineer was appointed to validate the votes cast.
 The poll results were announced by the Chairman and shared on the screen with the shareholders.
-Within 30 business days after the conclusion of the 16th AGM, the minutes of the 16th AGM detailing the meeting proceedings, matters discussed at the general meeting and responses of the Company to the questions or issues raised by the shareholders and poll results for the resolutions tabled, were made available to the shareholders on the website of the Company at the dedicated section on Investor Relations.
+Within 30 business days after the conclusion of the 17th AGM, the minutes of the 17th AGM detailing the meeting proceedings, matters discussed at the general meeting and responses of the Company to the questions or issues raised by the shareholders and poll results for the resolutions tabled, were made available to the shareholders on the website of the Company at the dedicated section on Investor Relations.

-This Statement was approved by the Board on 22 April 2022.
+This Statement was approved by the Board on 13 April 2023.